RUnGEnRED/car_dealership_management_system/README.md

 2. **Start Frontend**:
     ```bash
     # In the frontend_app directory
-    mvn javafx:run
+    npm run dev
     ```
     The frontend application should now be running and accessible.

 ## Usage

-1. Open your web browser and navigate to `http://localhost:3001` (or the port your backend is running on) for API access.
+1. Open your web browser and navigate to `http://localhost:3000` (or the port your backend is running on) for API access.
 2. Run the frontend application for the GUI.
 3. Navigate through the application sections.